zaksabeast/3ds-Plug-n-play/README.md

 1. Run `make` to test, lint, and build

 ## Developing the sysmodule

-Rather than installing the cia after every change, you might find it more convenient to copy the files at `out/<build>/0004013000CB9702` to `/luma/titles/0004013000CB9702` on your 3ds.
-Luma will load those when the sysmodule is launched.

 If luma's crash screen is enabled, panics will show the last four characters of the causing file in r9 and the line that caused the panic in r10.
 While this hides two register's values, it does provide pretty quick insight into a problem area.